tidyrailroad/send-data-volumes/README.md

 1) Create a volume with ssh configuration and keys.
 I named mine "ssh".
 Specify this in the environment variable DOT_SSH.

 2) Decide where to send the files.
-Specify this using the environment variables TARGET and DESTINATION.
-The files will go to ${TARGET}:${DESTINATION}.
+Specify this using the environment variables DESTINATION.

 3) You must use the `--privileged` switch.
 It will not work without it.

-`docker run --interactive --tty --rm --env DOT_SSH=ssh --env TARGET=backupserver --env DESTINATION=volumes --privileged --volume /var/run/docker.sock:/var/run/docker.sock:ro emorymerryman/send-data-volumes:1.0.0`
+`docker run --interactive --tty --rm --env DOT_SSH=ssh --env DESTINATION=backupserver/volumes --privileged --volume /var/run/docker.sock:/var/run/docker.sock:ro emorymerryman/send-data-volumes:1.0.0`

 Running this command, all your docker data volumes will be rsynced to the specified destination.